azat-co/aws-intermediate/02-modules.md

 aws cloudformation create-stack --stack-name myteststack --template-body file:////home//local//test//sampletemplate.json
 ```

-It will give you stack ID which you can use later to check on the status of creation.
+It will give you a stack ID which you can use later to check on the status of creation.

 ---